 Group tours are an attractive option for many solo travellers.
 You benefit from a tried and tested itinerary and ready-made travelling companions.
-If you are nervous about travelling alone, it can be an ideal stepping stone to solo travel water.
+If you are nervous about travelling alone, it can be an ideal introduction to solo travel.

 So what are group tour operators’ current approaches to the single supplement?
-This post takes a look at the major players out there, and what their policies are as of 2019.
+This post takes a look at the major players out there, and what their current policies are as of 2019.
 However, as policies and offerings change, check individual websites for further information.

 Which companies are offering group tours?

 There are many companies out there offering global group tours.
 I have taken a look at how 21 of these cater for the solo traveller and whose itineraries are global … i.e. not restricted to one geographical area.

 It is difficult to categorise them as many offer experiences catering to a broad spectrum of budgets and ages.
-However, broadly speaking, the budget trips are geared toward the younger traveller.
+However, broadly speaking, budget trips are geared toward the younger traveller.
 Conversely, higher-end offerings are marketed towards the more mature traveller.